BBD Volunteer Handbook

 - Minors will not be dropped off prior to scheduled start time, and will be picked up at the scheduled end time.

 - A parent/guardian will actively volunteer at the same time with their minor under the age of 16.

-By completing this electronic application online, you are agreeing to the Volunteer Handbook as if you physically signed this agreement form.
+By completing the electronic application online, you are agreeing to the Volunteer Handbook.